OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 - You keep bumping into restrictions imposed by the state-based approach.
 - Everyone wants the most possible control over the process.

-Don’t be surprised if you initially start with the state based approach, and after a few years, decide to move to the change-driven approach.
+Don’t be surprised if you initially start with the state-based approach, and after a few years, decide to move to the change-driven approach.
 When you pick a vendor, RedGate, Microsoft, etc., be sure they offer a software suite that allows for either approach.

 ## Moving to dedicated databases